stelzinga/MF/MGT_80.Tools.md

 A Maturity Model is a framework of improvement of Processes to achieve an ultimate goal of the Process being self-improving.
 It is used  to develop and refine maturity of a Venture over time and its key tenet is Skill and Knowledge growth.
 There are various Models with different names, and they aim achieving similar results.
 The most used model is called the *Capability Maturity Model* or CMM which is from 1990, by Carenegie Mellon Uni and which is referred to mostly for Software Development, although it can be used elsewhere.
 Later the CMMI was developed as an improved version of the CMM.
 See also: <https://www.tutorialspoint.com/cmmi/index.htm>.
 ________________________________________
 ## Business Continuity Management (Framework)
-Business Continuity Management (BCM) is a framework that shapes the manner in which business Operations can continue even during internally or externally caused *adverse conditions* a.k.a. *disasters*.
-The ability to continue is referred to as *recovery strength* or *resilience* and the processes involved in implementing and maintaining a *recovery plan* to continue operations is called Business Continuity Management.
+Business Continuity Management (BCM) is a framework that establishes the manner in which business Operations can continue even during internally or externally caused *adverse conditions* a.k.a. *disasters*.
+The ability to continue is referred to as *recovery strength* or *resilience* and thus the processes involved in implementing and maintaining a *recovery plan* to continue operations is called Business Continuity Management.

-Disaster Recovery for Data Driven Companies
+Business Continuity for Data Driven Companies
 The following framework is relevant for companies that operate with Data as a main Asset which is the case for companies like banks, insurance, investment managers, brokers, etc.

 ### Conceptual Framework
-To asses Resilience for Data Driven companies, a Conceptual Framework is used which considers the following:
+To asses Resilience for Data driven companies, a Conceptual Framework is used which considers the following:
 - Components
 - Stress Levels
 - Recovery Components